pathminder/pathminder.github.io/_classes/warder-dervish-defender.md

       For a warder to recover expended maneuvers, she must take stock of her situation to plan for her next movement.
 By focusing entirely on a defensive position to prepare her next move, she is able to regain maneuvers expended to assist her to victory.
 By taking a full round action to plan her next move (activating her defensive focus class feature, see below), she recovers a number of expended maneuvers equal to her Intelligence modifier (minimum of 2).
 Alternately, she may take a brief pause in battle and recover a single maneuver of her choosing by spending a standard action on her turn.

       *Stances Known:* Warders begin play with knowledge of one stance from any discipline open to warders.
 At the indicated levels (see class table), the warder selects an additional new stance.
 Unlike maneuvers, stances are not expended, and she does not have to ready them.
 All the stances she knows are available to her at all times, and she can change the stance she is currently using as a swift action.
 A stance is an extraordinary ability unless otherwise stated in the stance description.
 Unlike with maneuvers, the warder cannot learn a new stance at higher levels in place of one she already knows.

+  - name: Two-Weapon Fighting
+    levels: [1]
+    text: The dervish defender gains Two-Weapon Fighting as a bonus feat at 1st level.

+  - name: two-weapon defense
+    type: Ex
+    levels: [1]
+    text: While not all dervish defenders fight in the same manner, most do and all are extensively trained in these fighting philosophies.
+While wearing light armor or no armor, wielding a weapon in each hand (or using a double weapon), and not using a shield heavier than a buckler, the warder may add her Intelligence bonus (if any) to her Armor Class.
+She retains this bonus even against touch attacks or when flat-footed, but loses this bonus should she be rendered helpless by any means.

   - name: defensive focus
     type: Ex